top of page

 - Drought tolerant

 - Ripens earlier than many other varieties.
-Plant other early ripening varieities for best pollination.
+Plant other early ripening varieties for best pollination.

 - Grows in most soil types, although not the best in high pH soil types.